These Fried Shiitake Mushrooms are so perfectly delicious and crispy. When we make this mushroom appetizer, al of our guests go crazy for them!

 - 3 tablespoons fresh chopped thyme, divided

 - Add the flour, garlic powder, paprika and salt to a medium bowl and whisk to combine.
 Add in the beer combined with the beaten egg a little at a time and stir until it looks like a thick pancake batter.
 You might not use the whole cup, so add it in slowly.
 Next add in 2 tablespoons of the chopped thyme and stir.
 Set the batter aside for 20 minutes.
 As the batter sits it will get thicker so you may need to add a little more to get it to the right consistency.

 - Fill a deep heavy bottomed pot halfway to the top with the canola or peanut oil.
 Heat until the temperature reaches 375 degrees.

-- Remove the stems from the mushrooms and brush of any dirt with a damp paper towel.
+- Remove the stems from the mushrooms and brush off any dirt with a damp paper towel.
 Dip the mushrooms in the beer batter, letting the excess drip off a bit and the carefully put into the oil to fry.
-You can use 2 forks to do this so you don’t take a chance on burning your fingers.
+You can use 2 forks to do this or a fry basket so you don’t burn your fingers.

 - Let the mushrooms fry for 5 minutes, turning, until they are golden brown.
 Remove to a paper towel lined plate and season immediately with coarse salt and the extra chopped thyme.

 - Fry the mushrooms in batches until all the mushrooms are fried.